Rahul-Sanskar-28/YatriAI/mobile/QUICK_START.md

 npm start
 ```

-3. **Choose your platform:**
+3. **Open in Android Emulator:**
-   - Press `a` for Android emulator
+   - Press `a` to open in Android emulator
-   - Press `i` for iOS simulator
-   - Scan QR code with Expo Go app on your phone
+   - Make sure emulator is running in Android Studio first

 ## If you still see errors: